Skip to content

 class ClusterAnalysis(ForwardConstruct):

-discover = Node(output=Clusters, prompt='discover', model='fast')
+discover = Node(outputs=Clusters, prompt='discover', model='fast')

-verify = Node(output=VerifyResult, prompt='verify', model='reason')
+verify = Node(outputs=VerifyResult, prompt='verify', model='reason')

-score = Node(output=ScoreResult, prompt='score', model='fast')
+score = Node(outputs=ScoreResult, prompt='score', model='fast')

-report = Node(output=Report, prompt='report', model='fast')
+report = Node(outputs=Report, prompt='report', model='fast')

 def forward(self, topic):